Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ### much in common...

-<table><tr valign="top"><td width="30%">
+<table><tr valign="top"><td width="25%">
  <picture><img src="../../../../_rsc/_img/snap/screen/AutoCAD_sample.jpg" alt="&nbsp;AutoCAD drawing" title="&nbsp;AutoCAD&#8482; sample drawing.&#013;&#010;Image credit: AutoDesk&#174;" /></picture>
- <br /><ins>&nbsp;Buiding CADS are ...&nbsp;</ins>
+ <br /><ins>&nbsp;Buiding CADS are</ins> ...&nbsp;
 </td><td>

-🏑 The architecture of both demands creativity and grants **leeway** and vast **playland** for phantasy and missteps, but to quickly define operating wholes rather than ripen aesthetic values.
+🏝️ The architecture of both demands creativity and grants **leeway** and vast **playland** for phantasy and missteps, but to quickly define operating wholes rather than ripen aesthetic values.

 ✏️ Endeavors in both often begin from sketching on white paper or chalkboards.

-🎨 Both enjoy flexibility and plethora of tools, techniques, and skills.
+🎨 Both enjoy the flexibility of many tools, methodologies, and skills.

 🔋 Both must accumulate mainstream and alternate practices and reveal patterns.

 💥 Imperfect abstraction and planning can make both a mess which products loudly crash.
 Abuse of both for hollow promises and sandcastles is more frequent than in other industries.

-👯‍♂️ Both can't rely solely on generations of experience and picked masterminds but on a team of professionals and pundits (with a hierarchy or not).
+👯 Both can't rely solely on generations of experience and picked masterminds but on a team of professionals and pundits (with a hierarchy or not).

 </td><td valign="bottom">
- <div>... indistictable from IDEs</div>
+ <div>... <ins>much similar to IDEs</ins>.</div>
  <picture><img src="../../../../_rsc/_img/snap/screen/VisualStudio-dependency_diagram-sample.jpg" alt="&nbsp;Visual Studio Dependency Diagram"
             title="&nbsp;Visual Studio&#8482; Dependency diagram&#013;&#010;Image credit: Microsoft&#174;" /></picture></td></tr></table>